Cargojet

 Cargojet Inc. is a scheduled cargo airline based in Mississauga, Ontario, Canada.
 It operates cargo services in Canada and internationally, as well as full aircraft charters.
 Its main base is John C. Munro Hamilton International Airport.
 Cargojet is a public company with over 1,650 employees.

 History

 In August 2001, Dr. Ajay Virmani formed Canada 3000 Cargo Inc., a joint venture with Canada 3000 Airlines.
 In 2002, Dr. Virmani acquired 100% of Canada 3000 Cargo Inc. and rebranded the company as Cargojet Canada Ltd. In July 2002, it acquired Winnport Logistics.
 In 2005, Cargojet became a public company.
 In May 2019, Cargojet announced a partnership with Canadian rapper Drake, naming him an ambassador of the brand.

 Destinations

 Cargojet operates a domestic scheduled cargo service to 15 Canadian destinations.
 Cargojet also operates an international scheduled cargo network which includes routes to several countries and territories, including Bermuda, Cuba, Germany, Japan, Mexico, the United Kingdom, and the United States.

+Interline agreements

+In December 2025 the interline agreement with Uzbekistan-based My Freighter Airlines was signed in order to strengthen Central Asia–North America connectivity and to link Canada with Tashkent via Europe.